 While rectal and colon cancers are similar in many ways, their treatments are quite different.
-This is mainly because the rectum sits in a tight space, barely separated from other organs and structures in the pelvic cavity.
-As a result, complete surgical removal of rectal cancer is challenging and highly complex.
-Additional treatment is often needed before or after surgery — or both — to reduce the chance that the cancer will return.
+This is mainly because the rectum sits in a tight space, barely separated from other organs and structures.
+The tight space can make surgery to remove rectal cancer complex.

 In the past, long-term survival was uncommon for people with rectal cancer, even after extensive treatment.
-Thanks to treatment advances over the past 30 years, rectal cancer can now, in many cases, be cured.
+Thanks to treatment advances over the last few decades, rectal cancer survival rates have greatly improved.

-- A change in your bowel habits, such as diarrhea, constipation or more-frequent bowel movements
+- A change in bowel habits, such as diarrhea, constipation or more-frequent bowel movements

 - Narrow stool

 - A feeling that your bowel doesn't empty completely

 - Unexplained weight loss